How to Use V-てあげる and V-てもらう in Japanese | Giving and Receiving Actions

 I do this for someone (〜てあげる):

-1. Your friend is looking for a book.
-You found it for your friend.
+Your friend is looking for a book.
+You looked for it with your friend.わたしともだちのほん一緒いっしょさがしてあげました。I helped my friend look for their book together.

 Someone does this for me (〜てもらう):